Achieved high engagement with emails with extremely low unsubscribe rate

 - Encourage companies to become paid enterprise customers to support further development

-- Reach the Neo4j community through virtual events during the COVID-19 pandemic
+- Pivot to digital-first engagement with virtual events during the COVID-19 pandemic

 - Contribute to society by encouraging users to leverage graph databases to solve real-world problems